|

 Extreme | Highest fatality rate of all eight thousanders |

-The top 10 highest peaks in the world are not only the tallest mountains on Earth, they also represent the ultimate test of endurance, skill, and high-altitude survival.
+Not only are the ten tallest mountains in the world the tallest on Earth, but they also stand as the ultimate challenge to endurance, technical ability, and high-altitude survival.

-Mount Everest is the highest peak in Nepal, shared with China on the border.
-Within Nepal's own territory, Kangchenjunga (on the Nepal–India border) and Lhotse follow closely behind.
+Mount Everest is the highest peak in Nepal, which borders China.
+Inside Nepal's territory, Kangchenjunga and Lhotse are the two other tall mountains, respectively.

 Share with Friends: